6rianDigital/capstone-wildfire/README.md

 **Leveraging GIS for Wildfire Applications in the Wildland-Urban Interface (WUI)**

 This project explores how Geographic Information Systems (GIS) can be used to assess wildfire hazard levels in Wildland-Urban Interface (WUI) zones—areas where human development meets wildland vegetation.
 Focused on a section of Halifax Regional Municipality, the project integrates topography, fuel type, and weather data to model fire hazard levels using both **ArcGIS Pro** and **Google Earth Engine**.

-\nThese scripts were developed as a requirement for the Graduate Certificate in GIS at the Centre of Geographic Sciences, NSCC, Lawrencetown, Nova Scotia.
+These scripts were developed as a requirement for the Graduate Certificate in GIS at the Centre of Geographic Sciences, NSCC, Lawrencetown, Nova Scotia.

-\nFor educational purposes only.
+For educational purposes only.
 Created by Brian Gauthier © 2025 COGS.

 ---

 ### 🧩 Core Components Implemented

 - **Topographic Risk Mapping**
-  DEM-derived slope, aspect, and elevation maps were created and classified using LiDAR data where available to improve accuracy.
+  DEM-derived slope, aspect, and elevation maps were created and classified using LiDAR data to improve accuracy.

 - **Fuel Type Classification**
   Sentinel-2 imagery was used to classify vegetation using NDVI/EVI, providing a fuel hazard layer integrated into ArcGIS Pro.